cnobile2012/django-pam/docs/source/testing.rst

 Testing
 *******

-Since the user of the server that runs an application, that uses the backend provided by this package, needs to be a member of the UNIX shadow group, testing is a bit complicated.
-Because of this, this project is not able to run on `Travis CI <https://travis-ci.org>`_.
-However, setting up tests to run locally can be done by following the few steps.
+The `$USER` of the server that runs an application, that uses this backend, needs to be a member of the UNIX shadow group.
+This causes testing is a bit tricky.
+Because of this, some tests in the test suite remove the `python_pam` package from tests when run on GitHub.
+This allows the current maintainer to test with different versions or Python and run coverage.
+You can, however, run tests locally by following a few steps.

 Give Your User Account Shadow Privileges
 ========================================